tikatoo/irc.js/docs/API.rst

     Joins the specified channel.

     :param string channelList: the channel(s) to join
-    :param function callback: a callback to automatically attach to `join#channelname` for each channel
+    :param function callback: an optional callback to automatically attach to ``join#channelname`` for each channel

     ``channelList`` supports multiple channels in a comma-separated string (`as in the IRC protocol <https://tools.ietf.org/html/rfc2812#page-16>`_).
     The callback is called for each channel, but does not include the ``channel`` parameter (see the ``join#channel`` event).